-Fall in Texas has officially arrived.
-One month late but who’s counting when we’re enjoying these chilly mornings, layered clothing, and hot coffees!
-But oh, the dreaded daylight savings.
+Just as we’re settling into crisp mornings, layered clothing and hot coffees, the alarm goes off on our calendars and we’re reminded of daylight savings.
+Oh no, not daylight savings!
 This alone can send parents into a panic.
+We’ve worked for years (and now months with our newborn) on perfecting schedules so that we all are guaranteed a certain number of hours of sleep but this one hour difference in our day can throw off everything!
 We reached out to certified pediatric sleep consultant and owner of Sleep Wise Consulting, Katie Pitts, to ask her for her tips and tricks for making this a smooth transition for everyone.
 Photo by Heather Gallagher

 By Katie Pitts

-Daylight Savings is less than two weeks away.
+Daylight Savings is less a few days away.
 Most parents don’t mind it so much in the fall when they gain an extra hour, but it sends fear through people’s bones when they hear they are going to have to lose an hour of sleep!
 Every year I get a TON of questions asking for the best way to handle daylight savings time and children’s sleep.

 So here it is: